ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/ecosystem/storybook.md

 # Storybook

-[**Storybook**](https://storybook.js.org/) is a developer tool created for helping author components in isolation with interactive demonstrations and documentation.
-This guide will give a high level over of setting up Storybook and integrating with any Greenwood specific capabilities.
+[**Storybook**](https://storybook.js.org/) is a developer tool for authoring components in isolation with interactive demonstrations and documentation.
+This guide will give a high level overview of setting up Storybook and integrating with any Greenwood specific features.

 > You can see an example (this website's own repo!) [here](https://github.com/ProjectEvergreen/www.greenwoodjs.dev).

 ## Setup

-We recommend using the [Storybook CLI](https://storybook.js.org/docs/get-started/instal) to setup a project from scratch.
+We recommend using the [Storybook CLI](https://storybook.js.org/docs/get-started/instal) to setup a project from scratch:

 ```shell
 npx storybook@latest init
 ```

-As part of the prompts, we suggest the following answers to project type (**web_components**) and builder (**Vite**).
+As part of the prompts, we suggest the following answers to project type (**web_components**) and builder (**Vite**):

 ```shell
 ✔ Do you want to manually choose a Storybook project type to install? … yes